Ethan136/Python-C-Struct-Converter/docs/architecture/STRUCT_PARSING.md

 ## Overview
 - The parser is implemented in `src/model/struct_model.py`.
 - Only `struct` definitions are supported; `union` parsing is not implemented.
+- **Supports bitfield members (e.g., `int a : 1;`), including bitfield packing and storage unit alignment.**

 ## Steps
 1. **Regex Extraction (Intermediate Representation)**
-   - `parse_struct_definition()` first extracts member types and names into a temporary list of tuples.
-For example, `struct { char s; long long val; }` becomes `[('char', 's'), ('long long', 'val')]`.
-This provides a simple, intermediate representation.
+   - `parse_struct_definition()` extracts member types and names (including bitfields) into a temporary list, preserving declaration order.
+Bitfields are represented as dicts with `is_bitfield` and `bit_size`.

 2. **Layout Calculation (Final Data Structure)**
    - The intermediate list is processed by `calculate_layout()`, which computes the final memory layout.
-   - This final layout is stored as a **list of dictionaries**, where each dictionary represents a single member, including padding.
-This structure is the definitive representation of the struct's memory map.
+   - This final layout is stored as a **list of dictionaries**, where each dictionary represents a single member, including padding and bitfield info.

 ### Final Data Structure Details

-When parsing is complete, the information for each struct member (including padding) is stored in a **dictionary**.
-The entire struct layout is represented by a **list of these dictionaries**, which is stored in the `StructModel`'s `self.layout` attribute.

-For example, `struct UserProfile { char status; long long user_id; };` is converted into:
+Each struct member (including padding and bitfields) is stored as a dictionary.
+Example:
 ```python
 [
     {